 If you fancy cycling, find the best routes with the Basingstoke Cycle Network Map.
 The map shows existing and proposed cycle routes across the town, including local cycle parking locations.
 View a copy of the route.
 (You will need to click on the change map icon in the bottom right hand corner to select 'National Cycle Network')

 Advice on commuting initiatives is available from the Hampshire County Council website.
 Other organisations, such as Sustrans and Living Streets, offer advice and information on the benefits and opportunities for walking and cycling.

 Hampshire County Council also has information on the benefits of walking and cycling to school.
 Read the guidance on school travel plans and other connected information or call 01962 857 454.

 Small changes to what you eat can make a difference to your health and your purse.
 For some ideas and guidance on healthy eating, please visit the following websites:

 Free school meals

-Free school meals are available to children whose parents or guardians are in receipt of one or more of the benefits listed at: Free School Meals.
-You can also check eligibility directly from this link.
+Free school meals are available to children whose parents or guardians are in receipt of some benefits.
+Check eligibility to free school meals.